BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_evil/barad_dur.md

 - **Wall-breaker**

-When rolling To Wound against a Siege target, you may roll two dice and pick the highest.
+When rolling To Wound against a Siege target, you may roll two dice and [pick][Pick] the highest.

 </div>